cpaterno/csc-212-s18/lab-12/README.md

 g++ -g -Wall -std=c++11 main.cc -o hashtables
 ```

+When you have completed this section, answer the questions on sets in section 5.

 ## 4. Maps & Unordered Maps

 Maps and unordered maps are similar to sets and unordered sets respectively, in that each contains a number of unique elements that are either in order and slower to access, or unordered and quicker to access.
 The *key* difference between sets and maps in general is that sets store elements all by themselves, whereas maps store *key-value pairs*.
 A key-value pair is a pair of two elements where the first element, the key, is used to index the map, and the second element, the value, is what is stored/returned.
 If you have ever written a Python program using dictionaries, then you've actually already used unordered maps before!